 Tips for Handling Incorrect or Fraudulent Credit Card Charges

-By Austin Kilham · June 27, 2022 · 7 minute read
+By Austin Kilham.
+June 05, 2024 · 7 minute read

 Tips for Handling Incorrect or Fraudulent Credit Card Charges

-It’s never a good feeling to look at your credit card statement and wonder, what is this charge on my credit card?
+It’s never a good feeling to look at your credit card statement and wonder, “What is this charge on my credit card?”
 When it comes to fraudulent credit card charges, your bank has often got your back.
 They have methods for spotting activity that isn’t normal, and they’ll usually alert you when a charge seems suspicious.

-That said, your bank might not catch everything, and there may be a charge that’s accidentally incorrect.
+That said, your bank might not catch everything, and there may be a charge that’s valid but the amount is incorrect.
 So it’s important that you, too, keep an eye on your credit card statement to catch these errors and report anything that’s amiss immediately.
-Here’s what to watch out for and tips for handling a dispute.

 What Are Fraudulent Credit Card Charges?